Notting Hill Gate: London Buses

 It is also on the route of the 27, 28, 31, 52, 70, 94, 148, 328, 390, 452, N28, N31, N52 and N207 buses.
 There are several bus stops along both sides of Notting Hill Gate.

 Oxford Tube coach service

 It is also on the route of the 24-hour Oxford Tube (coach) service.

-Taxis

-Although there are no taxi ranks on Notting Hill Gate itself it is easy to hail a black cab anywhere on the street.

 Environs

 To the south of Notting Hill Gate lies Kensington Church Street, with its restaurants and antique shops, Hillgate Village (a name given to the area immediately south of Notting Hill Gate with its multi-coloured houses) and Campden Hill Road.
 North from the tube station lies Pembridge Road, which leads to Westbourne Grove.
 This area is often packed with tourists heading to the nearby Portobello Road market, or to spot locations from the film Notting Hill.

 The Notting Hill Gate Improvement Group aims to improve the environment of Notting Hill Gate and neighbouring streets, working in partnership with the Council of the Royal Borough of Kensington & Chelsea and Land Securities and Delancey plc, which own many of the 1950s buildings.
 However, the London Evening Standard reported on 17 May 2010 that Land Securities and Delancey have put their Notting Hill Gate estate up for sale, with an asking price of £130 million.
 The 4.4 acre freehold estate includes about two-thirds of Notting Hill Gate and part of Kensington Church Street.
 Land Securities, which has owned it since the '50s, in partnership with Delancey Estates since 2004, decided to sell after plans to brighten up the area foundered in 2005 in the face of local and council opposition.